Some Natural Pain Killing Foods

 Fish oils help reduce pain and inflammation.
-Simply, it is thought that the omega 3 fatty acids act by stopping inflammatory cells migrating to the site of inflammation and by suppressing the actions and production of the inflammatory mediators.
+It thought that the omega 3 fatty acids act by stopping inflammatory cells migrating to the site of inflammation and by suppressing the actions and production of the inflammatory mediators.

-Increasing the dietary intake of oily fish rich in omega 3 is one option; fish oils can be also taken in tablet or oil form.
+Increasing the dietary intake of oily fish rich in omega 3 is one option or fish oils can be taken in tablet or oil form.
 Look for high potency – at least 500mg of omega 3 per 1000mg of fish oil.

-Trials have shown it to be similarly effective to NSAIDs.
-A review in the Journal of Clinical Immunology suggested curcumin taken at low doses can enhance antibody responses thus showing an ability to modulate the immune system (2).
-It can be easily added to food or taken as a supplement – 10,000mg providing 500mg turmeric root extract.
+Trials have shown it can have similar effects to non-steroidal anti-inflammatory medication. be as it to be similarly effective to NSAIDs.
+A review in the Journal of Clinical Immunology suggested curcumin taken at low doses can enhance antibody responses and helps to modulate the immune system and it can easily be added to food or taken as a supplement – 10,000mg providing 500mg turmeric root extract.

 Frequently used in Indian Ayurvedic medicine, ginger has shown to inhibit the synthesis of pro-inflammatory prostaglandins and other inflammatory mediators.
 One study showed that using ginger therapeutically reduced the pain and swelling in 75% of the population involved in the study suffering with rheumatoid and osteoarthritis.
 It can be incorporated into the diet freshly cut or infused in teas or taken as a supplement – 14,400mg provided by 120mg of ginger root.

 5 Antioxidant foods